SatishEppili/exterview-playwright-e2e/README.md

-**E2E Automation – Interview Workflow**
+🚀 E2E Automation – AI Interview Workflow
+📌 Overview

-This project contains an End-to-End UI automation suite built using Playwright with TypeScript.
+This project implements a robust End-to-End UI automation framework using Playwright with TypeScript to validate the complete AI interview lifecycle.

-It automates the complete interview lifecycle — from login to interview report validation — simulating a real recruiter and candidate workflow.
+The automation simulates a real-world recruiter and candidate journey — from authentication to final interview report validation.

-The framework follows the Page Object Model (POM) to keep the test structure clean, reusable, and maintainable.
+The framework is built using the Page Object Model (POM) design pattern to ensure maintainability, scalability, and readability.

-**Tech Stack**
+🛠 Tech Stack

 Playwright